How Much Hay Do My Animals Need for Winter?

 Check the chart above to find the required percentage of body weight for your animals.
 It is important to know that pregnant animals need more feed.
 For example, pregnant sheep need up to 5% of their body weight in hay each day, and pregnant goats sometimes need up to 6%.

-With that information, you can figure out how much hay to feed in a winter.
+With that information, you can figure out how much hay to feed in the winter.
 Here it is again, in written form:

 - Calculate the estimated weight of all of your animals, be specific.